BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/blockchain_security_lesson04.md

 %}

 <h3>The Bright Side</h3>
 While this might all seem a bit intense, some say that cryptocurrency has actually resulted in a substantial increase in the strength of modern cryptography.
 Now - if you're smart enough to hack, you can make quite a substantial return.
-Once a bug is exploited (usually quite noticeably) the network will often patch the hole and implement a fork, at which point the attacker is rewarded and the system is forced to improve.
+Once a bug is exploited (usually quite noticeably) the network will often patch the hole and implement a fork, at which point the attacker is rewarded, albeit indirectly, and the system is forced to improve.

 Unfortunately, not all security flaws are wide ranging enough to require a fork, and so there is always the risk that a system can be undermined from within, or without.
+In the next lessons, we'll cover how to protect yourself from these kinds of systemic risks.